> What is an Overactive Bladder?

-is a term used to describe a condition in which a person has lost some level of control over his bladder.
-Symptoms of overactive bladder include:
+“Overactive Bladder” is a term used to describe a condition in which a person has lost some level of control over his bladder.
+Typical symptoms include:

 Many studies have shown that overactive bladder has a significant detrimental effect upon quality of life.
 Sufferers often experience: